SkyCrew-app/backend/README.md

 - [ ] **Mobile App Integration**: Develop companion apps for iOS and Android.
 - [ ] **Advanced Analytics**: Add reporting tools for data-driven decisions.
 - [ ] **Third-party Integrations**: Connect with maintenance and booking platforms.

 ---

-## 🐛 Known Issues

-- **Email Notifications**: Some users may experience delays due to SMTP configurations.
-- **Timezone Discrepancies**: Reservation times may not adjust for different timezones.

----